 Developed in cooperation with the University of Maryland Extension, the MD Master Naturalist Program (MDMN) provides scientific training in the fields of natural history, ecology, interpretation and the place of humans in the natural world.

 The training includes 60 hours of classroom and field experience; hands-on training is emphasized in a science-based context.
 Throughout the training program, Master Naturalists are tested on their content knowledge.
 In addition, they complete a final project highlighting interpretation skills on a topic of their choice.
 Collaborative group work is encouraged.

 Similar to the way Master Gardener programs are organized, the MD Master Naturalist program requires candidates to donate 40 hours of volunteer work in the first year to the organization hosting their training.
 To maintain certification, MD Master Naturalists continue to volunteer an additional 40 hours each year.
 In-depth training in advanced topics will also be available.

-The Maryland Department of Natural Resources is partnering with the Anne Arundel County Department of Recreation and Parks to host Master Naturalist training, beginning February 11, 2015 and continuing through mid-May.
-Classes, which will focus on the natural history of Maryland’s Coastal Plain, will be held on Wednesdays, from 5:30pm to 9:30pm, at MD DNR headquarters, the Tawes State Office Building in Annapolis.
+Classes, which will focus on the natural history of Maryland’s Coastal Plain, will be held on Wednesdays, from 5:30pm to 9:30pm, at Maryland Department of Natural Resources headquarters, the Tawes State Office Building in Annapolis.
 Three field days will also be scheduled on Saturdays, to practice identification skills and research techniques.
 Expert instructors will be on hand to guide Master Naturalists and to share tips and tools of the trade.